Vidanez/win-ansible-play/README.md

 **File**: `playbooks/manage_service.yml`

 **Usage:**
-     - Dynamic Targeting: By using the target_server variable, you can dynamically specify which server or group of servers to target even using word all for managing services.

      - Service Selection: The service_name variable allows you to choose which service to manage.

      - Tags: The tags (check, start, stop, restart) allow you to run specific tasks within the playbook.

+     - Dynamic Targeting: By using the target_server variable, you can dynamically specify which server or group of servers to target even using word all for managing services.

   ```sh
     ansible-playbook -i inventory/hosts playbooks/manage_service.yml --tags "VARIABLE" -e "target_server=VARIABLE" -e "service_name=VARIABLE"
   ```

-### Deploy Sample Application
+### Deploy a Sample Application from a git repository defined in varibles

 **File**: `playbooks/deploy_app.yml`